FLiER: Practical Topology Update Detection Using Sparse PMUs: Abstract

 \section{Abstract}

-In this paper, we present a Fingerprint Linear Estimation Routine (FLiER) to identify topology errors in power networks using readings from sparsely-deployed phasor measurement units (PMUs).
-When a power line is removed from a network, or when a substation is reconfigured, the event leaves a unique ``voltage fingerprint'' of bus voltage changes that we can identify using only the portion of the network directly observed by the PMUs.
+In this paper, we present a Fingerprint Linear Estimation Routine (FLiER) to identify topology changes in power networks using readings from sparsely-deployed phasor measurement units (PMUs).
+When a power line, load, or generator trips in a network, or when a substation is reconfigured, the event leaves a unique ``voltage fingerprint'' of bus voltage changes that we can identify using only the portion of the network directly observed by the PMUs.
 The naive brute-force approach to identify a failed line from such voltage fingerprints, though simple and accurate, is slow.
-We derive an approximate algorithm based on a local linearization that is faster and only slightly less accurate.
+We derive an approximate algorithm based on a local linearization and a novel filtering approach that is faster and only slightly less accurate.
 We present experimental results using the IEEE 57-bus, IEEE 118-bus, and Polish 1999-2000 winter peak networks.